 Our work is funded by fees set by DCMS and paid by the organisations and individuals that we license, and, in respect of National Lottery functions, funded by the National Lottery Distribution Fund.

 Our remit is wide-ranging and our position as a credible, authoritative regulator that places consumers at the heart of all we do, is full of fresh challenges and opportunities for us to make our mark on the gambling industry, both at home and abroad.

-- We regulate the gambling industry to ensure it is crime-free, fair and open, with attention to protecting children and vulnerable adults.
+- We regulate the gambling industry to ensure it is fair, safe and crime-free with attention to protecting children and vulnerable adults.

 - We ensure that National Lottery returns are maximised for good causes